Entamoeba histolytica: Immunopathogenesis

 E. histolytica causes tissue destruction which leads to clinical disease.
-E. histolytica–induced tissue damage by three main events: direct host cell death, inflammation, and parasite invasion.
+E. histolytica induces tissue damage by three main events: direct host cell death, inflammation, and parasite invasion.
 Once the trophozoites are excysted in the terminal ileum region, they colonize the large bowel, remaining on the surface of the mucus layer and feeding on bacteria and food particles.
 Occasionally, and in response to unknown stimuli, trophozoites move through the mucus layer where they come in contact with the epithelial cell layer and start the pathological process.
 E. histolytica has a lectin that binds to galactose and N-acetylgalactosamine sugars on the surface of the epithelial cells, The lectin normally is used to bind bacteria for ingestion.
-The parasite has several enzymes such as pore forming proteins, lipases, and cysteine proteases, which are normally used to digest bacteria in food vacuoles but which can cause lysis of the epithelial cells by inducing cellular necrosis and apoptosis when the trophozoite comes in contact with them and binds via the lectin.
-Enzymes released allow penetration into intestinal wall and blood vessels, sometimes on to liver and other organs.
+The parasite has several enzymes such as pore-forming proteins, lipases, and cysteine proteases, which are normally used to digest bacteria in food vacuoles but which can cause lysis of the epithelial cells by inducing cellular necrosis and apoptosis when the trophozoite comes in contact with them and binds via the lectin.
+Enzymes released allow penetration into the intestinal wall and blood vessels, sometimes onto the liver and other organs.
 The trophozoites will then ingest these dead cells.
-This damage to the epithelial cell layer attracts human immune cells and these in turn can be lysed by the trophozoite, which releases the immune cell's own lytic enzymes into the surrounding tissue, creating a type of chain reaction and leading to tissue destruction.
-This destruction manifests itself in the form of an 'ulcer' in the tissue, typically described as flask-shaped because of its appearance in transverse section.
-This tissue destruction can also involve blood vessels leading to bloody diarrhea, amebic dysentery.
+This damage to the epithelial cell layer attracts human immune cells and these in turn can be lysed by the trophozoite, which releases the immune cell's lytic enzymes into the surrounding tissue, creating a type of chain reaction and leading to tissue destruction.
+This destruction manifests itself in the form of an 'ulcer' in the tissue, typically described as flask-shaped because of its appearance in the transverse section.
+This tissue destruction can also involve blood vessels leading to bloody diarrhea, and amebic dysentery.
 Occasionally, trophozoites enter the bloodstream where they are transported typically to the liver via the portal system.
 In the liver a similar pathological sequence ensues, leading to amebic liver abscesses.
 The trophozoites can also end up in other organs, sometimes via the bloodstream, sometimes via liver abscess rupture or fistulas.
-Similarly, when the trophozoites travel to the brain, they can cause amoebic brain abscess.
+Similarly, when the trophozoites travel to the brain, they can cause amoebic brain abscesses.

 Diagnosis

-Diagnosis is confirmed by microscopic examination for trophozoites or cysts in fresh or suitably preserved faecal specimens, smears of aspirates or scrapings obtained by proctoscopy, and aspirates of abscesses or other tissue specimen.
+Diagnosis is confirmed by microscopic examination for trophozoites or cysts in fresh or suitably preserved fecal specimens, smears of aspirates or scrapings obtained by proctoscopy, and aspirates of abscesses or another tissue specimen.
 A blood test is also available, but it is recommended only when a healthcare provider believes the infection may have spread beyond the intestine to some other organ of the body, such as the liver.
-However, this blood test may not be helpful in diagnosing current illness, because the test can be positive if the patient has had amebiasis in the past, even if they are not infected at the time of the test.
+However, this blood test may not help diagnose current illness, because the test can be positive if the patient has had amebiasis in the past, even if they are not infected at the time of the test.

 Stool antigen detection and PCR are available for diagnosis, and are more sensitive and specific than microscopy.